Granarolo (company): 2015–2023: Expo and new acquisitions

+2024-present: new domestic and international investments

 In March 2024, Granarolo signed an agreement with Maremma 1961 S.r.l. to take over the milk production and marketing branch of the Consorzio Produttori Latte Maremma, with a production plant in Grosseto, in Tuscany.

+On the occasion of International Workers’ Day on May 1st, the President of the Italian Republic, Sergio Mattarella, and the Minister of Labor and Social Policies, Marina Elvira Calderone, visited the Granarolo plant in Castrovillari.
+During the same year, the company obtained the UNI/PdR 125:2022 gender equality certification, a goal set in the 2024-2028 Industrial Plan following the capital entry of Cassa Depositi e Prestiti and ENPAIA.

+In the field of sustainability, the project for the protection of bees and pollinators – developed in collaboration with Conapi (National Beekeepers Consortium) – was honored with The European Bee Award 2024 in Brussels.

+In May 2025, the Group inaugurated the “Caseificio Perla” in Gioia del Colle, specializing in the production of Apulian dairy products for both domestic and international markets.
+In October, Granarolo acquired a 100% stake in West Horsley Dairy, followed by the opening of its fifth outlet in Ferrara in November.
+In December, the Group finalized the sale of “Pastificio Granarolo” to the Camerino-based company Entroterra S.p.A.

+In April 2026, a dairy facility was opened at the Rocco D’Amato Prison (known as Dozza) in Bologna, starting the production of caciotta cheese and a vocational training and employment program for inmates.
+The project is linked to the “Fare Impresa in Dozza” initiative and is designed to reduce recidivism rates.
+The milk is supplied through donations from the Granlatte dairy farmers’ cooperative.
+The employed inmates receive regular remuneration in accordance with the national collective agreement.

+During the same month, following the conclusion of Gianpiero Calzolari’s 17-year tenure as Chairman of the Group, the Board of Directors appointed Stanislao Giuseppe Fabbrino as the new Chairman.

+In May 2026, Granarolo sold the company Unconventional S.r.l.

 Company structure

 Granarolo S.p.A. is controlled by Granlatte (63.14%); the other shareholders are Intesa Sanpaolo (14.95%), National Strategic Fund (15.27%), Enpaia (4.58%).
 The 2.06% are treasury shares.

 Granlatte Consortium is a cooperative company, a member of Legacoop and Confcooperative.
-The cooperative includes 421 individual affiliated farmers and 2 collection cooperatives for a total of 475 milk producers.
-Granlatte operates in 11 regions of Italy: Emilia-Romagna, Piemonte, Lombardia, Veneto, Friuli-Venezia-Giulia, Lazio, Campania, Puglia, Basilicata, Molise and Calabria (updated at 31/12/2024).
+The cooperative includes 421 individual affiliated farmers and 3 collection cooperatives for a total of 488 milk producers.
+Granlatte operates in 11 regions of Italy: Emilia-Romagna, Piemonte, Lombardia, Veneto, Friuli-Venezia-Giulia, Lazio, Campania, Puglia, Basilicata, Molise and Calabria (updated at 31/12/2025).

 The Italian companies of Granarolo S.p.A. are: